utshomax/postman-docs/src/pages/docs/sending-requests/websocket/add-details-websocket.md

 ### Send parameters

-On the **Params** tab, add any parameters you would like to append to the WebSocket URL.
+On the **Params** tab, add any parameters you’d like to append to the WebSocket URL.
 This works similarly to [sending parameters](/docs/sending-requests/requests/#sending-parameters) in a REST request.

 ### Configure headers